cgwire/kitsu/docs/faq/README.md

 To delete a playlist, load it by clicking on its name.
 Then, click on the **delete** button ![delete button](../img/faq/delete_button.png).
-The button is located in the top right of the middle pane.
+The button is located in the top right of the middle panel.

 A confirmation pop-up will appear.
 Validate it by clicking the **Confirm** button.